ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 an existing household and become the reference person of that household.

-The one situation in ACS PUMS that is not explainable by these types is when the reference person moved but there are others in the same household who did not.
+The one situation in ACS PUMS that is not explainable by these types is when the reference person moved in the last year but there are others in the same household who did not.
 In this situation, we act as though the reference person established the household in the last year, even though we know this cannot be the case.